Advanced Credit & Dual Enrollment

 Superior results on any of these examinations demonstrate a level of achievement beyond most standard high school programs.
-In some cases, final credit will be determined by the student’s BU School or College of admission.
-In order to receive credit, students must provide original documentation when it is available.
+In some cases, final credit will be determined by your BU School or College of admission.
+In order to receive credit, you must provide original documentation when it is available.
 Admissions may request additional credentials as needed.

 Advanced Placement Credit

-Most programs at Boston University award credit for test scores of 4 or 5 on most AP Examinations.
-For some programs and exams, credit is awarded for a score of 3.
-Please refer to our Advanced Credit Guide for more information.
+Most programs at BU award credit for test scores of 4 or 5 on AP Examinations.
 To receive Advanced Placement credit, make sure your official examination scores are submitted directly to BU by the College Board.
-Boston University’s College Entrance Examination Board code is 3087.

 BU generally awards credit for liberal arts courses completed with a grade of C or better at a regionally accredited post-secondary institution.
 Professional courses may transfer at the discretion of the admitting BU school or college.
 Courses taken at international universities are subject to approval.
 Please see the High School/Dual Enrollment policy in our academic bulletin for full details.

-In order to seek credit for college-level work completed prior to matriculation (pre-college credit) into an undergraduate program:
+In order to seek credit for college-level work completed prior to matriculation:

-- Students must request that the external college or university send an official college or university transcript and course syllabus to the University Registrar for transfer credit evaluation.
+- You must request that the external college or university send an official transcript and course syllabus to the University Registrar for a transfer credit evaluation.

-- The high school sponsoring the dual enrollment must certify that the course(s) under consideration for transfer credit did not fulfill high school degree requirements.
+- The high school sponsoring the Dual Enrollment must certify that the course(s) under consideration for credit did not fulfill high school degree requirements.

 - The transfer of credit will be determined per the policy on Transfer of Undergraduate Credit from US Institutions.